TankoZ/Strategy-Pattern/README.md

 ## 🛠 Features

-* Uses **Strategy Pattern** for duck behaviors.
-* Demonstrates **encapsulation** of flying and quacking behavior into separate classes.
+* **Strategy Pattern** → Encapsulates behaviors like flying and quacking into separate classes/interfaces.
-* Flexible: behaviors can be reused across different duck types.
+* **Abstraction** → Duck types only know about interfaces, not concrete implementations of behaviors.
+* **Encapsulation** → Each behavior is a separate class, making it independent and reusable.
+* **Polymorphism** → Different duck types can perform the same behavior in different ways.
-* Easy to extend: new duck types or behaviors can be added without changing existing code.
+* **Modularity & Extensibility** → New duck types or behaviors can be added without modifying existing code.

 ---